Xupeiyi/quick-start-guide-to-LLM/notes/chapter2.md

 4. No Chunking at all

 ### Vector Database
 Pinecone: ideal for less than 1 million entries
 Open Source Alternatives: Pgvector, Weaviate,

+### Re-ranking the Retrieved Results
+Use a cross-encoder (a transformer model) - takes in a pair of sentences, and returns a score on relevance.
+Option: Sentence Transformers, traditional retrieval model like BM25.

+### API
+We can use FastAPI.